mraszyk/rc2sql/nf/README.md

 To run the benchmarks, execute the script `run.sh` as shown below in the directory whose name is shown next to the respective query.

-The output lists the queries and execution times.
+The output lists the queries and execution times (up to one minute).

 enf1: P(x, y) AND NOT (Q(x) AND R(y))
 =====================================